Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 A simple cross-platform GUI for rclone: https://mmozeiko.github.io/RcloneBrowser/ Works on Windows, macOS and GNU/Linux.

-NOTE: while Martin Mozeiko has not abandoned the code, he showed he is not actually maintaining it.
+NOTE: while Martin Mozeiko seems that has not abandoned the code, he showed also he is not actually maintaining it.
 There have been some clones/forks, and have kept more or less alive the browser.
 Last clone at 20190826 here https://github.com/kapitainsky/RcloneBrowser/releases

+There seems to be also a "Docker container including RClone Browser with GUI interface" - https://hub.docker.com/r/romancin/rclonebrowser/ - Unknown if this is MMozeiko based Rlcone Browser or any other fresh sw.

 ## rclone_jobber ##